 The American criminal justice system is divided into 3 parts: lawmaking, courts and corrections.
 Study of the criminal justice system includes knowledge of a citizen’s right to a fair trial, the responsibilities of police and the role of correctional facilities like jails.
 The criminal justice process is meant to protect the public by removing lawbreakers from society and rehabilitating them.

 Injury pathology is the science of determining the causes and effects of wounds.
-In a forensic nursing program, injury pathology will focus on identifying, documenting and treating wounds caused by abuse, neglect and sexual violence.
+In programs related to this field, injury pathology will focus on identifying, documenting and treating wounds caused by abuse, neglect and sexual violence.

 Nursing theory provides an overview of the way that nursing has evolved from its beginning to its current state.
 This subject helps nurses understand their role in the larger world of medical care.
 Topics of nursing theory include various ideas about nursing practices, healthcare administration and nursing education.